Nourish Knoxville’s COVID-19 Response & Resources

 Booth Display & Sanitation

-- Booth spaces, whether bound by a canopy or not, where purchasable product is stored (including vehicles and trailers) should not be accessible to guests at any time.
+- Booth spaces, whether bound by a canopy or not, where the purchasable product is stored (including vehicles and trailers) should not be accessible to guests at any time.
 How you exclude guests from your booth space will vary based on location.
-Barriers can be rope, caution tape, empty tables and crates, vehicles (or your neighbor’s vehicle!), bike racks, tent sides, plexiglass panels, etc. Beginning September 9, 2020, any booths NK staff deems insufficiently “roped-off” from customers will receive caution tape in areas needing improvement.
+Barriers can be rope, caution tape, empty tables and crates, vehicles (or your neighbor’s vehicle!), bike racks, tent sides, plexiglass panels, etc. Beginning September 9, 2020, any booths NK staff deems insufficiently “roped-off” from guests will receive caution tape in areas needing improvement.

 - Back of the booth: Purchasable product is displayed on a table at the back of your booth.
 You have a barrier across the front and sides of your tent.
-This barrier can be rope, caution tape, empty tables and crates, vehicles (or your neighbor’s vehicle!), bike racks, tent sides, plexiglass panels, etc. You stand within your booth (in front of the product) and serve your customers.
+This barrier can be rope, caution tape, empty tables and crates, vehicles (or your neighbor’s vehicle!), bike racks, tent sides, plexiglass panels, etc. You stand within your booth (in front of the product) and serve your guests.

 - Empty table(s) as a buffer: You have empty table(s) at the service-side(s) of your booth (at least 2’ in depth), acting as a barrier.
 The sides of your booth are blocked off with rope, caution tape, empty tables and crates, vehicles (or your neighbor’s vehicle!), bike racks, tent sides, plexiglass panels, etc. Immediately behind the empty table(s) at the service-side(s) of your booth are table(s) filled with purchasable product.
-A string accompanied by prominent signage that says something to the effect of “DO NOT TOUCH PRODUCT” must run the length of the service-side of your booth at or near eye level of customers.
+A string accompanied by prominent signage that says something to the effect of “DO NOT TOUCH PRODUCT” must run the length of the service-side of your booth at or near eye level of guests.

 - Note: your empty tables can act as service tables where your cash receptacle can live, or your touchless/minimal touch payment system can live, along with any informational signage about your business or products!

 - Rope-off & recess tables: The sides of your booth are blocked off with rope, caution tape, empty tables and crates, vehicles (or your neighbor’s vehicle!), bike racks, tent sides, plexiglass panels, etc. Purchasable product is displayed on table(s) that are recessed from the edges of the vendor’s booth at a minimum of 2’ from any/all service-sides.
-A string accompanied by prominent signage that says something to the effect of “DO NOT TOUCH PRODUCT” must run the length of the service-side(s) of your booth at or near eye level of customers.
+A string accompanied by prominent signage that says something to the effect of “DO NOT TOUCH PRODUCT” must run the length of the service-side(s) of your booth at or near eye level of guests.

 - Note: Signage may not be necessary depending on how far your tables are recessed.

-- Display-product only: The sides of your booth are blocked off with rope, caution tape, empty tables and crates, vehicles (or your neighbor’s vehicle!), bike racks, tent sides, plexiglass panels, etc. You have a “display” table at the front of the service-side(s) of your booth space… if your display tables does not completely prevent customers from coming into contact with your sellable product, an additional barrier method (rope, etc) must accompany the display table to prevent customers from coming into contact with your sellable product.
+- Display-product only: The sides of your booth are blocked off with rope, caution tape, empty tables and crates, vehicles (or your neighbor’s vehicle!), bike racks, tent sides, plexiglass panels, etc. You have a “display” table at the front of the service-side(s) of your booth space… if your display tables does not completely prevent guests from coming into contact with your sellable product, an additional barrier method (rope, etc) must accompany the display table to prevent guests from coming into contact with your sellable product.
 The display table does not need to be recessed since it contains no purchasable product (display product only) and would include sample products that could be seen up close but would not be offered for sale.
 Prominent signage that says something to the effect of “DISPLAY ONLY.
 PRODUCT NOT FOR SALE.” must accompany any display product.

-- Vendors are required to bring sanitizing wipes or paper towels and a bleach/peroxide/alcohol sanitizing solution and wipe down their booth surfaces (tables, tent legs, POS systems, etc.) often throughout market.
+- Vendors are required to bring sanitizing wipes or paper towels and a bleach/peroxide/alcohol sanitizing solution and wipe down their booth surfaces (tables, tent legs, POS systems, etc.) often throughout the market.

 Cash & Payments

 - Vendors are only allowed to accept cash as payment if they use a non-recirculating handling method.
 All bills/coins are designated either “incoming” or “outgoing” and cannot be both.
-This allows all currency received from customers to be quarantined/disinfected for an appropriate time before going back out into the world.
+This allows all currency received from guests to be quarantined/disinfected for an appropriate time before going back out into the world.

 - Cash being used for the till (outgoing) must come directly from the bank or has sat 72 hours since previously handled.
-Ie: if you have a Friday market and collect cash from customers, you cannot use that cash as in your till (outgoing) at your Saturday market the next day.
+Ie: if you have a Friday market and collect cash from guests, you cannot use that cash as in your till (outgoing) at your Saturday market the next day.
 If you had a Tuesday market, cash collected at that Tuesday market could sit for 72 hours without being handled and be ready for your cash box/till on Saturday.

 - Vendors wishing to accept cash at market must submit their cash handling method for approval by NK staff.